-Making sure that your bike arrives in one piece and that you have all of your equipment is fundamental to your cycling holiday so we have asked our Pro’s to give us some insight into how they manage this part of the trip.
+Making sure your bike arrives in one piece and that you have all of your equipment is fundamental to your cycling holiday. we’ve asked the Pro’s to give us some insight into how they manage this part of the trip.

-Two of our Professional Riders/Ride Guides, Alder and Ben travel the world with their bikes and unlike their World Tour counterparts these guys travel with their bikes so we thought you might like to hear their top 3 bike travel tips….
+Two Professional Riders, Alder and Ben travel the world riding, and unlike their World Tour counterparts these guys travel with their bikes.

 1. Carry your shoes and pedals on the plane at a minimum.
 Those are hardest to replace.
 I also put my Garmin in my carry-on because if it’s not on Strava it didn’t happen!

 2. Pack your bike in a dedicated bike bag or box to make sure it’s secure and doesn’t move inside.
 If that isn’t possible, use bubble wrap, extra clothes, or foam tubes to suspend the bike in the box and keep it in one place.

 3. After checking the bike bag in, don’t leave it at the counter.
 Carry it to over-sized check-in or wait until someone comes to take it away.
 Make sure it’s been taken care of.
 Then you can relax and go have a coffee!